 Another project that is very close to my heart is helping a hotelier to make his dream happen.
 To build and manage in a sustainable way an ecological hotel in a peripheral area of the Canton of Ticino: the Hotel Cristallina.

-Your thoughts on the current state of sustainability of Switzerland, as destination?
+Your thoughts on the current state of sustainability of Switzerland, as a destination?

 Respect for the principles of sustainable development is a cross-cutting issue to which we aspire in all fields of action of tourism policy.